brandongallagher1999/1337x-Bot/README.md

 // To find a torrent
 .torrent <query>

-// For help
+// For a list of commands
 .help

-// To invite
+// To invite the Bot elsewhere
 .invite

-// To get the GitHub link
+// Get the GitHub link to the project
 .github
 ```